Vajalol/VUI/README.md

 If you encounter any issues or have suggestions for improvement:

 - Open an issue on [GitHub](https://github.com/Vajalol/VUI/issues)
-- Join our [Discord server](https://discord.gg/vortexui) for real-time support and discussion
+- Join our [Discord server](https://discord.gg/tmeWdSQKsp) for real-time support and discussion
 - Contribute to the project by submitting pull requests

 ## 📜 Credits

-VUI was created by VortexQ8, building upon the SUI framework by Syiana, with integration of functionality from multiple popular addons and WeakAuras.
+VUI was created by VortexQ8, inspired by the SUI framework by Syiana, integration of functionality from multiple popular addons, WeakAuras and modules.

 **Special thanks to:**
 - Syiana for the original SUI framework